KenKundert/avendesora/doc/advanced.rst

     'username: {username}, password: {passcode}'

-When processed by Advendesora the attributes are replaced by their value from the chosen account.
+When processed by *Avendesora* the attributes are replaced by their value from the chosen account.
 For example, this script might be rendered as::

     username: jman, password: R7ibHyPjWtG2

+You can specify a script directly to the :ref:`value command <value command>`.
+You can specify them as account attributes (in this case then need to be embedded in :class:`avendesora.Script`), or you can specify them to :ref:`account discovery recognizers <discovery>`.

 Scripts are useful if you need to combine an account value with other text, if you need to combine more than one account value, or